 If you are like me with a day job and a family to care for, there is just not enough time in the day to pick individuals stocks in a consistent and disciplined manner.
 Further like many investors, putting all my money in a handful of stocks is a risky move in volatile markets.
 However there is an easy and lower risk solution available – Exchange Traded Funds.
 An exchange-traded fund, or ETF, is an investment product representing a basket of securities that track an index or sector such as the S&P 500 or commodities.
 They are among the most popular form of investing because they offer the diversification benefits of mutual funds (at a lower cost), but trade just like stocks.

 Just like stocks and mutual funds there is no shortage of information available online about ETF’s.
 The problem has almost become that there is too much information.
-Personally I like to use my online broker’s research tools, the Wall Street Journal, Bloomberg, and well known funds research site – Morningstar (new investors can get a free subscription here) – for researching the various ETFs available for a sector or index I want to invest in.
+Personally I like to use my online broker’s research tools, the Wall Street Journal, Bloomberg, and well known funds research sites like Morningstar and yahoo finance- for researching the various ETFs available for a sector or index I want to invest in.
 As an example, suppose you feel that the health care sector is going to be strong for the next year thanks to the Obama health care reform plan and you want to find a large but low cost ETF to invest in the sector.
 Go to the ETF section of the Morningstar site and click on the (new) ETF screener.
 It has some predefined criteria like expense ratio and performance, but you can use the add criteria drop down to select more.
 Use the Morningstar sector weightings and select health care.
 Add this criterion and you will see over 200 potential ETF’s returned.
 To get a more refined list add or change other criteria.
 Once you play around it for a bit you will get use the tool and the best thing is that you can save your ETF screen for future use.